loresoft/Extensaur/src/Extensaur/Reflection/README.md

 # Reflection Extensions

-Source Package for Reflection - High-performance compiled expression-based reflection utilities for .NET
+Source only package for Reflection - High-performance compiled expression-based reflection utilities for .NET

 This package provides a comprehensive set of classes for high-performance reflection operations using compiled expressions instead of traditional reflection calls.
-The library is optimized for scenarios where reflection operations need to be performed repeatedly, such as ORM scenarios, object mapping, and dynamic property access.
+The package is optimized for scenarios where reflection operations need to be performed repeatedly, such as ORM scenarios, object mapping, and dynamic property access.

 ## Key Features